 The MSN degree is awarded on completion of course work with a 3.0 or better grade point average (GPA), fulfillment of candidacy requirements and successful completion of required course and program requirements.

-- Develop and nurture collaborative and interdependent relationships by communicating with other health care professionals, including administrators, community leaders and regulators.
+- Develop and nurture interprofessional collaborations by communicating and consulting with other health care professionals, including administrators, community leaders and regulators.

-- Utilize nursing research for promotion of high quality nursing education, health care, and evidence based practice
+- Utilize nursing research for the promotion of quality nursing education, safe client-centered health care, and evidence-based practice.

-- Demonstrate critical thinking in application of nursing and multidisciplinary theoretical frameworks to foster optimal client health outcomes
+- Employ critical thinking in the application of nursing and multidisciplinary theoretical frameworks to foster optimal client health outcomes.

 - Demonstrate competence in leadership roles and a commitment to ongoing professional development for the provision of quality, cost-effective client-centered health care and the advancement of nursing practice.